Section revised: 8/10/2015

 Policies Available to all Parties to Research

-The HRPP Policy Manual and other relevant policies and procedures are available to the STANFORD research community, including researchers, research staff, IRB staff, IRB members, employees, students and sponsors, as described in Chapter 3.1.
+The HRPP Policy Manual and other relevant policies and procedures are available to the sponsors and to the entire STANFORD research community, including researchers, research staff, IRB staff, IRB members, employees, and students through the Human Subjects Research website and various other sources as described in Chapter 3.1.